groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/spreadsheetoptions/_index.md

 | countRowsPerPage | int | The number of rows to include in each page. |

 **Returns:**
-[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - A new instance of  SpreadsheetOptions  for rendering a sheet into pages.
+[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - a new instance of  SpreadsheetOptions  for rendering a sheet into pages.
 ### forSplitSheetIntoPages(int countRowsPerPage, int countColumnsPerPage) {#forSplitSheetIntoPages-int-int-}
 ```
 public static SpreadsheetOptions forSplitSheetIntoPages(int countRowsPerPage, int countColumnsPerPage)